ykumards/clauditate/README.md

 ## How It Works

-Clauditate uses Claude Code's [hooks system](https://docs.anthropic.com/en/docs/claude-code/hooks) to:
+Clauditate uses Claude Code's [hooks system](https://docs.anthropic.com/en/docs/claude-code/hooks) with intelligent timing to create natural meditation moments:

+### Hook Integration
 1. **PreToolUse Hook**: Triggers when Claude starts any tool (Bash, Edit, Read, etc.)

-The app intelligently appears when Claude begins thinking and stays visible until you manually dismiss it.
-This creates natural meditation moments during development, helping you:
+2. **Smart Timing Algorithm**: Decides whether to actually show the app based on your patterns

+### Smart Timing Algorithm
+Rather than appearing every time Claude runs a tool, Clauditate uses a thoughtful algorithm:

+- **Work Hours**: Only appears during your configured work hours (default 9-5)
+- **60-Minute Cliff**: Won't show within 1 hour of your last meditation session
+- **Daily Goal Tracking**: Stops appearing once you've hit your daily meditation target
+- **Dismissal Backoff**: If you dismiss it twice in 30 minutes, it waits 2 hours before trying again
+- **Probability-Based**: Uses remaining work time and goal progress to calculate when you might need a mindful moment

+This creates gentle, non-intrusive reminders that respect your workflow while encouraging regular mindfulness practice.
+The app learns your patterns and becomes less pushy as you build consistent habits.

+### Benefits
-- Stay mindful during long Claude operations
+- Stay mindful during long Claude operations without constant interruptions
-- Take breathing breaks during complex tasks
+- Take breathing breaks during complex tasks when you actually need them
-- Maintain focus and reduce stress
+- Maintain focus and reduce stress through natural meditation moments
-- Practice mindfulness without disrupting workflow
+- Practice mindfulness that adapts to your workflow patterns
-- Control when to end meditation sessions

 ## Configuration